Leanny/PTCGPB/Autorun/README.md

 # Configure the task
 - In the General tab, set the name as PTCGPB_autorun and check "run with highest privilege".
 Select "Configure for" => Windows 10.
 - In the Triggers Tab, click on New then Begin the task => At startup.
-Check Stop task if it runs longer than 1 day => Ok
+Check "Delay Task for" => 1min.
+Check "Stop task if it runs longer than" => 1 day => Ok
 - In the Action Tab, click New then Start a program => Browse => Select Autorun/autorun.bat => Ok
 - In the Conditions Tab, uncheck "Stop if the computer switches battery to power" and "Start the task only if the computer is on AC power"
 - In the Settings Tab, change "Stop the task if it runs longer than:" to "1 day" => Ok